langjam/jam0002/motif/README.md

    `abcbabcba` is a wave pattern with colors ["a", "b", "c"], each has cell width of 1

-   `eeffgghhggffeeff` is a wave pattern with colors ["e", "f", "g", "h"], each has cell width of 2
+   `eeff😃😃hh😃😃ffeeff` is a wave pattern with colors ["e", "f", "😃", "h"], each has cell width of 2

    A 12-pixel row ![image](./docs/wave.png) is a wave pattern with colors [#FFFFFF, #999999, #000000], each has cell width of 1